 A garage door alarm contact is a magnetic switch used to connect a roll-up or overhead garage door to a home security system.
 It consists of a switch and a magnet, just like any standard door or window contact used for an alarm system.
-The biggest difference is that an overhead door contact is built into a rugged housing to handle the hostile garage environment.
+The biggest difference is that an overhead door contact is built into a rugged housing to handle the vibration, heat, and cold of the hostile garage environment.

 Not everyone needs a garage door contact.
 In fact, most alarm owners don’t include the garage roll-up door in their main house alarm system plans.
 There are some good reasons for this, not the least of which is everyday convenience.